gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 - RKStest(Radial Kolmogorov-Smirnov test)
 - RMDtest(Radial Mean Deviation test)

-This tools should be input three files.
-Two files are about the gene expression data and its design, one file is the result of `Get gene sets from Msigdb/KEGG`.
+These tools need three files as input.
+Two files with the gene expression data and its design, and one file with the result from `Get gene sets from Msigdb/KEGG`.

 **Gene expression data**